 There has been labor unrest, including strikes and work stoppages, among workers at various transportation providers and in industries affecting the transportation industry, such as port workers.
-We could lose business from any significant work stoppage or slowdown and, if labor unrest results in increased rates for transportation providers such as draymen, we may not be able to pass these cost increases on to our customers.
-Strikes among longshoreman and clerical workers at ports in the past few years have completely shut down the ports for a time, creating a major impact on the transportation industry.
-In the summer of 2014, the union contract for west coast longshoremen is scheduled to expire and there is a significant risk of labor unrest from that ongoing negotiation.
-Work stoppages occurring among owner-operators in a specific market have increased our operating costs considerably over a period of time.
+We could lose business due to any significant work stoppage or slowdown and, if labor unrest results in increased rates for transportation providers such as draymen, we may not be able to pass these cost increases on to our customers.
+Strikes among longshoreman and clerical workers at ports in the past few years have slowed down the ports for a time, creating a major impact on the transportation industry.
+West coast longshoremen have been operating without a union contract since the summer of 2014, and a risk of labor unrest and labor slowdowns continues though the parties recently reached a tentative agreement that still must be approved by the union membership.
+Work stoppages occurring among owner-operators in a specific market have increased our operating costs periodically over the past several years.
 In the past several years, there have been strikes involving railroad workers.
 Future strikes by railroad workers in the United States, Canada or anywhere else that our customers' freight travels by railroad would impact our operations.
 Any significant work stoppage, slowdown or other disruption involving ports, railroads, truckers or draymen could adversely affect our business and results of operations.